Blue Highway Band Members

 Shawn is a fan-favorite vocalist, instrumentalist, and songwriter.
-Blue Highway's heralded lead and high-tenor singer is as explosive on fiddle as he is on mandolin, often lending his talents to the Grammy-winning Earls of Leicester when not on the road with Blue Highway.
+Blue Highway's distinctive and heralded lead and high-tenor singer is as explosive on fiddle as he is on mandolin, often lending his talents to the Grammy-winning Earls of Leicester when not on the road with Blue Highway.
 He also appears on many Bluegrass recordings lending his talents, especially as a tenor and harmony singer.
-Lane has penned many of the band's favorite songs such as the high octane title track of Blue Highway’s acclaimed album, “The Game,” a song co-written with Barry Bales which sent Blue Highway soaring to #1 atop multiple Bluegrass charts, including seven consecutive months at # 1 on the acclaimed Bluegrass Unlimited Album Chart and three consecutive months at #1 on the Bluegrass Unlimited Song Chart.
+Lane has penned many of the band's favorite songs such as the high octane title track of Blue Highway’s acclaimed album, “The Game,” a song co-written with Barry Bales which sent Blue Highway soaring to #1 atop multiple Bluegrass charts.
 Shawn also wrote ten tracks included on his second solo album Mountain Songs, which was named the #19 Bluegrass Album of the Year by critic Daniel Mullins in his Top 20 Albums of 2014 list published in Bluegrass Today.
 Lane's first solo album All For Today was named one of the Top Ten Bluegrass Albums of the Year 2003 by CMT.

 Lane's first single release " I Met the Man" topped the Bluegrass Today Gospel Chart for 7 weeks, and spent 28 Weeks in the Top 5 of the chart in 2018-2019.
 The song tells the powerful true story of his father emerging after 17 days in a coma.